Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 "Regular overtime for certain team members is a sign of trouble.
 It indicates unequal task distribution or that employees lack resources or skills."Swyply Research

-Something is wrong with the planning.
-Either resources are lacking.
+Something is wrong with planning.
+Either resources are missing.
 Or skills.
 Or deadlines are unrealistic.
-Or there are problems no one wants to openly address.
+Or there are problems no one wants to address openly.

 Why this is dangerous:

 Overtime as a permanent solution leads to burnout.
-Decreases productivity.
-Increases error rates.
-And eventually - guaranteed - to resignations.
+To declining productivity.
+To rising error rates.
+And eventually—guaranteed—to resignations.
 And the best people leave first.
-The others cannot go so easily.
+The others cannot leave as easily.

-The test: Look at the overtime distribution.
-If the same three people are doing 80% of the extra work, you have a structural problem - not an engagement miracle.
+The test: Look at overtime distribution.
+If the same three people are doing 80% of the extra work, you have a structural problem—not a miracle of commitment.

 Warning Sign 5: Green Dashboards, Red Reality

-The project dashboard shows: Everything is in the green zone.
+The project dashboard shows: Everything is in the green.
 Budget on track.
 Timeline on track.
 No critical issues.

 But somehow the project feels wrong.